tetris245/tetris245/README.md

 * Extended targetname to the nickname, so you can use the current nickname in the commands with targetname
 * Rewrote two functions related to nickname, so you are not limited to standard characters from English alphabet and spaces
 * Fixed a bug in profile command (no more crash when targetname not found) and applied this fix to other commands with targetname
-* Fixed a bug in roleplay command for masterkidnapper reputation
+* Fixed a bug in roleplay command for masterkidnapper reputation + using of correct names for the 8 magic roles